-As described above under "Redemption of Series C Preferred Stock," on June 30, 2004, we issued warrants to purchase 2.8 million shares of our common stock and paid \$0.4 million of cash in lieu of warrants for certain other conversion rights of the holders of our previously outstanding Series C Preferred Stock.
+As described in Note 18, "Redemption of Redeemable Series C Preferred Stock and Dividends and Accretion on Preferred Stock," to our financial statements included in Item 8 of this report, on June 30, 2004, we issued warrants to purchase 2.8 million shares of our common stock and paid \$0.4 million of cash in lieu of warrants for certain other conversion rights of the holders of our previously outstanding Series C Preferred Stock.
 The warrants provided for an exercise price of \$8.00 per common share and an expiration date of September 10, 2009.
 As of December 31, 2004, there were 2,775,000 warrants outstanding.
 On February 11, 2005, warrants for 717,060 shares were exercised in a cashless exercise that resulted in the issuance of 420,571 shares of common stock and cancellation of 296,489 warrants as payment of the exercise price of the issued shares.
 In October 2005, warrants for an aggregate of 1,559,250 shares were exercised for \$12.5 million in cash.
-As of December 31, 2005, warrants for 498,690 shares remained outstanding.
+As of each of December 31, 2006 and 2005, warrants for 498,690 shares remained outstanding.

 On February 16, 1993, we issued 112,000 shares of Series B Convertible Preferred Stock, \$0.01 par value ("Series B Preferred Stock"), for the acquisition of our Spring Grove facility.
 The liquidation value of each share of Series B Preferred Stock is the liquidation preference of \$50.00 plus accrued but unpaid dividends.
-Series B Preferred Stock may be converted by the holder into common stock at a conversion rate which, as of December 31, 2005, was equal to \$16.45 per share and is subject to customary antidilution adjustments.
+Series B Preferred Stock may be converted by the holder into common stock at a conversion rate which, as of December 31, 2006, was equal to \$16.45 per share and is subject to customary antidilution adjustments.
 There is no expiration date associated with the conversion option.
 We have the option to redeem the Series B Preferred Stock at the liquidation preference plus any accrued but unpaid dividends with no redemption premium.
 Each share of Series B Preferred Stock entitles its holder to receive a cumulative annual cash dividend of \$4.00 per share, or at our election, a common stock dividend of equivalent value.
 On October 19, 2004, 42,000 shares of Series B Preferred Stock were converted into 127,680 shares of common stock.
 On November 29, 2005, 1,000 shares of Series B Preferred Stock were converted into 3,040 shares of common stock.
-As of December 31, 2005, we had 69,000 shares of Series B Preferred Stock outstanding.
+As of each of December 31, 2006 and 2005, we had 69,000 shares of Series B Preferred Stock outstanding.

 Dividends on the Series B Preferred Stock are payable on the 15th day of January, April, July and October, at the rate of \$1.00 per share, per quarter.
 Under the terms of the Series B Preferred Stock, we can elect to pay dividends in cash or in common stock with a market value equal to the amount of the dividends payable.
-During the three years ended December 31, 2005, we paid in cash all dividends on the Series B Preferred Stock except that, because of loan covenant restrictions then in place, we issued 11,581, 23,363, 12,531 and 15,255 shares of our common stock, respectively, in payment of the July 15, 2003, October 15, 2003, January 15, 2004, and April 15, 2004 dividend requirements.
+During the three years ended December 31, 2006, we paid in cash all dividends on the Series B Preferred Stock except that, because of loan covenant restrictions then in place, we issued 12,531 and 15,255 shares of our common stock, respectively, in payment of the January 15, 2004, and April 15, 2004 dividend requirements.